INTRODUCTORY ECONOMICS - 2022/3

 Module code: ECO1014

-This module introduces students to core elements of economic theory that will then form the basis of the Macro and Micro modules in the Spring Semester.
-A number of concepts, like specialisation, markets, competition, rational behaviour and the structure of the economy play a central role in this module and prepare students for further study in Economics and related subjects.
+This module introduces students to core elements of economic theory which forms the basis of the Macro and Micro modules in the Semester 2 of first year.
+Understanding a number of concepts, like specialisation, markets, competition, rational behaviour and the structure of the economy are key learning outcomes from this module and prepare students for further study in Economics and related subjects.

 GOLSON Eric (Economics)